danielmorgan/curse-of-strahd-notes/README.md

 * Great __wizard__, Mount Barotok
 * Can get a loan from Vasiliy
 * Sword at the Abbey
-* Sheep killed by monster, from Abbey?
+* Sheep killed by monster.
+NOT from Abbey.
+Werewolves?
 * Missing head
-* Wedding dress
+* Wedding dress - Burgomeister's wife headed to Vallaki to pick up
+* Soulless baby
+* Ezmerelda

 ---